 - Skyrim VR (Shown as a PSVR exclusive for the Sony conference)

-Three major Triple A titles are coming to the VR platform.
+Three major Triple-A titles are coming to the VR platform.
 This is something that the gaming industry has been waiting for.
 In the past, VR games have been small ‘experiences’ or short games but these three have the potential to completely change how the industry views the platform.
-These games are not experiences or short bursts of gamplay.
+These games are not experiences or short bursts of gameplay.
 They are fully fledged titles with open worlds and many different levels for players to fight through.

-Sure, these three title are ‘just’ ports of existing games but the face that Bethesda has managed to effectively port Fallout 4, Doom and Skyrim to VR is one hell of an achievement.
-The fact that such a large company is interested and dedicated to VR should also be very exciting to gamers.
+Sure, these three titles are ‘just’ ports of existing games but the face that Bethesda has managed to effectively port Fallout 4, Doom and Skyrim to VR is one hell of an achievement.
+The fact that such a large company is interested and dedicated to VR should also be very exciting to gamers also.

 What games would you like to see come to VR?
 Let us know in the comments!